-- IFRS 10, Consolidated Financial Statements, builds on existing principles and standards and identifies the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company; - IFRS 11, Joint Arrangements, establishes the principles for financial reporting by entities when they have an interest in arrangements that are jointly controlled; - IFRS 12, Disclosure of Interest in Other Entities, provides the disclosure requirements for interests held in other entities including joint arrangements, associates, special purpose entities and other off-balance sheet entities; - IFRS 13, Fair Value Measurement, defines fair value and requires disclosure about fair value measurements and provides a framework for measuring fair value when it is required or permitted within the IFRS standards: - IAS 28, Investments in Associate and Joint Ventures, revised the existing standard and prescribes the accounting for investments and sets out the requirements for the application of the equity method when accounting for investments in associated joint ventures. - IFRIC 20, Stripping Costs in the Production Phase of a Surface Mine, sets out the accounting for overburden waste removal (stripping) costs in the production phase of a mine.
+- IFRS 7, Financial Instruments, Disclosures, requires more extensive quantitative disclosures for financial instruments that are offset in the statement of financial position or that are subject to enforceable master netting similar arrangements; - IFRS 10, Consolidated Financial Statements, builds on existing principles and standards and identifies the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company; - IFRS 11, Joint Arrangements, establishes the principles for financial reporting by entities when they have an interest in arrangements that are jointly controlled; - IFRS 12, Disclosure of Interest in Other Entities, provides the disclosure requirements for interests held in other entities including joint arrangements, associates, special purpose entities and other off-balance sheet entities; - IFRS 13, Fair Value Measurement, defines fair value and requires disclosure about fair value, measurements and provides a framework for measuring fair value when it is required or permitted within the IFRS standards; - IAS 27, Separate Financial Statements, is amended to only prescribe the accounting and disclosure requirements for investments in subsidiaries, joint ventures and associates when an entity prepares separate financial statements; - IAS 28, Investments in Associate and Joint Ventures, revised the existing standard and prescribes the accounting for investments and sets out the requirements for the application of the equity method when accounting for investments in associated joint ventures; - IAS 32, Financial Instruments, Presentation, amended to clarify the requirements for offsetting financial assets and liabilities.
+The amendments clarify that the right of offset must be available on the current date and cannot be contingent on a future date. - IFRIC 20, Stripping Costs in the Production Phase of a Surface Mine, sets out the accounting for overburden waste removal (stripping) costs in the production phase of a mine.

 Each standard is effective for annual periods beginning on or after January 1, 2013.
-The Company has not yet begun the process of assessing the impact of these new standards.
+The Company is currently evaluating the impact that the application of this new standard may have on the presentation of its financial position and results of operations.